royby-cyberark/AWSIoTWebinar/aws-iot-hands-on.md

 * Send another local-scan job to ensure that the connection is working
 * Deactivate the old certificate
   * "Manage", "Things", select `iot-webinar-device`, "Security"
-  * Click on the old cert (according to the name you noted at the begining)
+  * Click on the old cert (according to the name you noted at the beginning)
   * "Actions", "Deactivate"
 * Send another local-scan job to ensure that the connection is working
 * Deactivate the new cert